DynamoMTL/spree_chimpy/README.md

 MailChimp Setup
 ---------------

-If you dont already have an account, you can [create one here](https://login.mailchimp.com/signup/), its free Make sure you create a list.
+If you dont already have an account, you can [create one here](https://login.mailchimp.com/signup/) for free.

+Make sure to create a list if you dont already have one.
 The list name setting defaults to "Members", but you configure any name you want via the `#preferred_list_name` setting

 Spree Setup
 -----------